thymeleaf/thymeleaf-docs/docs/tutorials/3.1/usingthymeleaf.md

      });
 ```

-This variable can be used without knowledge of its *lazyness*, in code such as:
+This variable can be used without knowledge of its *laziness*, in code such as:

 ```html
 <ul>